ghc-proposals/ghc-proposals/proposals/0000-higher-roles.rst

 ``GList``, which is necessary in order to make those representational equalities.
 And it's also sad that we need a newtype here.

-This issue was directly inspired by a need in real software.
-(I'm not sure if the original reporter to me [in person] wishes to be identified.
-But that person is real and writes Haskell for a company you have heard of.)
+This issue was directly inspired by a need in real software, as reported by Lennart Augustsson of Google Research.

 Proposed Change Specification
 -----------------------------